thamaraprata/thamaraprata/README.md

 I am studyng to become a Bachelor of Software Engineer.
 I have small projects in JavaScript.

-- 🌱 I am currently learning more about JS and React.
+- 🌱 I am currently learning more about Java.
 - :tulip: Ask me about anything.
 I will try to help you as much as I can.
 - :cupcake: Quote: Só existe caminho sem saída se você não sabe olhar para trás.
 - :earth_americas: How to reach me: https://www.linkedin.com/in/th%C3%A2mara-cordeiro-462692191/